massyn/cyber-metrics/docs/docs/about.md

 The goal is not to be an exhaustive list of cyber security metrics - that will come with time.
 It is however impossible to achieve full compliance from your regulators or auditors by simply following this guide.
 It will however provide you a solid foundation to implement security metrics to achieve the majority of your compliance requirements.

 !!! warning
-    Validate all metrics against your compliance frameworks.
+    Please validate all metrics against your compliance frameworks.
+We cannot provide any guarentee that the list is complete.